fstephany/yogurt/README.md

 # Yogurt, a Pharo toolchain installer

-**IN DEVELOPMENT**, I'm learning Rust through this project.
+**DONT EXPECT ANYTHING**, I'm learning Rust through this project.
 Do not expect anything from this project.

 ## Description